rthidden/code-crew/README.md

 Next, navigate to your project directory and install the dependencies:

-1. First lock the dependencies and then install them:
+1. First, lock the dependencies and then install them:
 ```bash
 poetry lock
 ```